mrubinsk/horde-dev-vagrant/README.md

       administive user/password will require corresponding change in imp's backend file for cyrus etc...

+     - A minimal configuration is provided by default for the git images.
+       Enough to get Horde running.
+You should review the config for your needs.

 Following are the available images.
-The pear images are complete and more fully tested.
-The php7 image and some of the cyrus images may still need some tweaks.

-git-master-dev:         Current Git master.

-git-master-dev-32bit:   Current Git master running on 32bit Ubuntu Trusty.
+git-tools-master:               Current Git master.
+Ubuntu Bionic, Nginx,

-git-master-cyrus:       Current Git master using Cyrus with kolab
-                        annotations available instead of stock dovecot.

-git-master-php7:        Current Git master running on PHP7.

-git-master-php7-dev:    Current Git master running on a compiled checkout of
-                        PHP's master branch (currently 7.1-dev).
+                                PHP 7.3

+git-tools-stable:               Current git stable branch; currently
+                                FRAMEWORK_5_2.

-pear-horde-5.2:         Installs the current Horde Groupware Webmail Edition
+pear-horde-5.2:                 Installs the current Horde Groupware Webmail
+                                Edition on Ubuntu Bionic, PHP 7.3.

+pear-horde-5.2-php54:           Installs the current Horde Groupware Webmail
+                                Edition on Ubuntu Precise, PHP 5.4 and Apache.

+pear-horde-5.2-php56:           Installs the current Horde Groupware Webmail
-                        running on PHP 5.5.
+                                Edition on Ubuntu Trusty, PHP 5.6 and Apache.

-pear-horde-cyrus-5.2:   Same as pear-horde-5.2, but running Cyrus instead of
+pear-horde-5.2-php56-cyrus:     Same as pear-horde-5.2-php56, but running Cyrus
-                        instead of Dovecot and setup for Kolab.
+                                instead of instead of Dovecot and setup for Kolab.

-pear-horde-mariadb-5.2: Same as pear-horde-5.2, but running MariaDB instead of
+pear-horde-5.2.-php56-mariadb: Same as pear-horde-5.2, but running MariaDB
-                        mySql.
+                              instead of mySql.

-pear-horde-php54-5.2:   Same as pear-horde-5.2, but running on PHP 5.4.

-Note: the two oracle images require a bit of setup to use correctly, and they only include client libraries, not the server.
+Note: the oracle image require a bit of setup to use correctly, and they only include client libraries, not the server.
 The libraries required cannot be distributed.
 These images are here for my use.
 You are free to use them if you set them up correctly, but don't expect them to work out of the box.

-@TODO:

-Some files need to be present in /vagrant, but really should be shared.
-We should store them in shared, but copy them to /vagrant instead of placing them in individual /setup/* folders.